university-of-york/grunt-makedocs/README.md

 The important thing to put in here is _layout_.
 This chooses which of the templates in the layout directory you want to use to render your page.
 If you leave it blank , it will look for one called `default.mustache`.

+The `name` option will be the file name of your finished file.
+This allows you to call the page template whatever you like and give the completed file a sensible name.
+This is useful for ordering your pages, as the files are processed alphabetically.

 The other options are passed to the Mustache template.
 In my example I'm using {{title}} as the page title and {{id}} as an `id` attribute on the `body` tag.
-I'm saving `category` to try and make an automatic menu, but I've not got round to it yet.

 The script tags that call a component function is, so far, the way that I'm calling the individual components to the page.